Cuttlefish: Intraspecific

 Cuttlefish sometimes use their color patterns to signal future intent to other cuttlefish.
 For example, during agonistic encounters, male cuttlefish adopt a pattern called the intense zebra pattern, considered to be an honest signal.
 If a male is intending to attack, it adopts a "dark face" change, otherwise, it remains pale.

 In at least one species, female cuttlefish react to their own reflection in a mirror and to other females by displaying a body pattern called "splotch".
 However, they do not use this display in response to males, inanimate objects, or prey.
 This indicates they are able to discriminate same-sex conspecifics, even when human observers are unable to discern the sex of a cuttlefish in the absence of sexual dimorphism.

 Female cuttlefish signal their receptivity to mating using a display called precopulatory grey.
 Male cuttlefish sometimes use deception toward guarding males to mate with females.
 Small males hide their sexually dimorphic fourth arms, change their skin pattern to the mottled appearance of females, and change the shape of their arms to mimic those of nonreceptive, egg-laying females.

 Displays on one side of a cuttlefish can be independent of the other side of the body; males can display courtship signals to females on one side while simultaneously showing female-like displays with the other side to stop rival males interfering with their courtship.

 Interspecific

-The deimatic display (a rapid change to black and white with dark ‘eyespots’ and contour, and spreading of the body and fins) is used to startle small fish that are unlikely to prey on the cuttlefish, but use the flamboyant display towards larger, more dangerous fish, and give no display at all to chemosensory predators such as crabs and dogfish.
+The deimatic display (a rapid change to black and white with dark 'eyespots' and contour, and spreading of the body and fins) is used to startle small fish that are unlikely to prey on the cuttlefish, but use the flamboyant display towards larger, more dangerous fish, and give no display at all to chemosensory predators such as crabs and dogfish.

 One dynamic pattern shown by cuttlefish is dark mottled waves apparently repeatedly moving down the body of the animals.
 This has been called the passing cloud pattern.
-In the common cuttlefish, this is primarily observed during hunting, and is thought to communicate to potential prey – “stop and watch me” – which some have interpreted as a type of "hypnosis".
+In the common cuttlefish, this is primarily observed during hunting, and is thought to communicate to potential prey – "stop and watch me" – which some have interpreted as a type of "hypnosis"..
+However, recent research indicates that motion camouflage is the more likely explanation.
+This pattern is believed to be centrally generated by (or near) chromatophore motoneurons.